UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 <!--Images 10's:-->
 ## Vertex Curator
+Vertices have both point-location and radial-sizing components, and should be considered true (blue color in curator) when both the location and size match a vessel in the underlying original image.
+The user has the ability to curate the vertices using local thresholding as well as individual/group toggling.
 ### Global threshold selection
 Image A | B | C
 :---: | :---: | :---: